PowerLoom/deploy/README.md

      - `SLACK_REPORTING_URL`: The URL for reporting to Slack.
      - `POWERLOOM_REPORTING_URL`: The URL for reporting to PowerLoom.
      - `WEB3_STORAGE_TOKEN`: The token for Web3.Storage.
 You can generate or retrieve this token from your [API tokens page](https://web3.storage/tokens/?create=true) after signing up for a free plan at web3.storage.
+     - `POOLER_API_PREFIX`: To be able to access Pooler frontend  (http://<serverIP>:3000) on a remote instance, add the server IP in format below like this: http://<serverIP>:8002

 2. Run the following command (ideally in a `screen`) and follow instructions